-NOTE: This wiring can be run in the same conduit if the appropriate insulation rated wire is used.
+NOTE: This wiring can be run in the same conduit if the appropriate insulation rated wire is used, or if the provided sleeve is used to separate the high and low voltage control wires.

-- 3. Seal the conduit at the generator and in compliance with any codes. - 4.
-Strip the insulation from the ends of the wires.
-Do not remove excessive insulation. - 5.
-To connect the control wires, push down on the spring loaded connection point with a flat head screwdriver, insert wire and release.
+- 3. Seal the conduit at the generator and in compliance with any codes. - Strip the insulation from the ends of the wires.
+Do not remove excessive insulation. - To connect the control wires, push down on the spring loaded connection point with a flat head screwdriver, insert wire and release.